-As of 10/22/18, this includes: (22 states Medical)
+As of May 22, 2019, this includes: (23 states Medical)

-1.Arizona, 2.Arkansas, 3.Connecticut, 4.Delaware, 5.Florida, 6.Hawaii, 7.Illinois, 8.Louisiana, 9.Maryland, 10.Michigan, 11.Minnesota, 12.Montana, 13.New Hampshire, 14.New Jersey, 15.
+1.Arizona, 2.
+Arkansas, 3.
+Connecticut, 4.
+Delaware, 5.
+Florida, 6.
+Hawaii, 7.
+Illinois, 8.
+Louisiana, 9.
+Maryland, 10.
+Minnesota, 11.
+Missouri, 12.
+Montana, 13.
+New Hampshire, 14.
+New Jersey, 15.
 New Mexico, 16.
-New York, 17.North Dakota, 18.Ohio, 19.Oklahoma, 20.Pennsylvania, 21.
-Rhode Island, and 22.West Virginia
+New York, 17.
+North Dakota, 18.
+Ohio, 19.
+Oklahoma, 20.
+Pennsylvania, 21.
+Rhode Island, 22.
+Utah, and 23.
+West Virginia

-(9 states Both)
+(10 states Both)

-1.Alaska, 2.California, 3.Colorado, 4.Maine, 5.Massachusetts, 6.Nevada, 7.Oregon, 8.Vermont, and 9.
-Washington, plus Washington D.C.
+1. Alaska, 2.
+California, 3.
+Colorado, 4.
+Maine, 5.
+Massachusetts, 6.
+Nevada, 7.
+Oregon, 8.
+Vermont, 9.
+Washington, and 10.
+Michigan plus Washington D.C.

-Many states have legalized the growing, processing, sale and use of marijuana for medical and recreational purposes.
+Many states have legalized the growing, processing, sale and/or use of marijuana for medical and recreational purposes.
 It has become big business and many properties are being acquired for use in for marijuana-related business enterprises.

 Although some states have legalized marijuana for medical and/or recreational purposes and are issuing state-level licenses to entrepreneurs, marijuana remains absolutely illegal under the federal Controlled Substances Act, 21 U.S.C. §§801-971, (CSA) and other federal drug control acts.
 The federal drug enforcement regime employs powerful tools, including forfeiture of funds and real and personal property which it believes to be related to the federally illegal enterprise.
-Under federal forfeiture statutes, "[a]II right, title, and interest in property ... vests in the United States upon the commission of the act giving rise to forfeiture under this section."1 This automatic forfeiture, which potentially relates back not just to first use in the state legal marijuana business, but all the way back to the initial acquisition of property with the intent to use it in a marijuana enterprise.
+Under federal forfeiture statutes, "[a]II right, title, and interest in property ... vests in the United States upon the commission of the act giving rise to forfeiture under this section."
+This automatic forfeiture potentially relates back not just to first use in the state legal marijuana business, but all the way back to the initial acquisition of property with the intent to use it in a marijuana enterprise.
 This makes insuring ownership highly problematic.